cfpb/sbl-project/README.md

 to define the features we will implement for SBL.
 These user stories are represented as GitHub issues, labeled as [**story**](https://github.com/cfpb/sbl-project/issues?q=is%3Aopen+is%3Aissue+label%3Astory).
-During our Sprint Planning meetings, we select User Stories for the upcoming Sprint that meet our **definition of ready**.
+During our Sprint Planning meetings, we select user stories for the upcoming Sprint that meet our **definition of ready**.

 ### Definition of ready